breandan/breandan/research/notebooks.md

 Most [program translators](https://en.wikipedia.org/wiki/Translator_(computing)) are intended to support execution, and hence destroy source code during the translation process.
 This is unfortunate, as source code files are [structured documents](https://doi.org/10.1109/WPC.2002.1021351) which contain rich semantic information that describes the program's behavior.

 It should be possible to fully reify the entire notebook (including comments, log statements, output figures, etc.) during compilation/interpretation.
 This information is available through the [notebook magic](https://ipython.readthedocs.io/en/stable/interactive/reference.html#input-caching-system), but could be programmatically available for introspection within the program runtime.
-This would allow notebook users to analyze the structure of the notebook, extract workflows and evaluate the
+This would allow notebook users to analyze the structure of the notebook, extract workflows and record the state of a program at any given point during execution.

+[Pantograph](https://github.com/breandan/pantograph) is our first attempt to show how this can be done.

 ## Notebooks and information retrieval